1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 |**VAR**| VAR-d36-s | **2.63** | **303.2** | 1|

 - **Remarkable Speed:** From Tables [1](#tab1) and [2](#tab2), it is evident that VAR is significantly faster than traditional AR models, reaching speeds comparable to efficient GAN models.
-It has 20× faster inference speed than that of AR baseline.
-For VAR, the complexity for generating an image with n × n latent is significantly reduced to O(n<sup>4</sup>).
+It has a 20× faster inference speed than that of the AR baseline.
+For VAR, the complexity of generating an image with n × n latent is significantly reduced to O(n<sup>4</sup>).
 - **Scalability:** From Figure [3](#fig3) and [4](#fig4), it can be seen that VAR exhibits clear power-law scaling laws [^17], similar to LLMs, indicating that performance continues to improve as the model size increases.
 This allows us to directly predict the performance of a larger model from smaller ones and guides us for better resource allocation.